-Speakers Bureau (coming soon): The Speaker’s Bureau is a well-trained group of volunteers able to speak to professional and paraprofessional groups about domestic violence and Family Justice Center.
+Speakers Bureau: The Speaker’s Bureau is a well-trained group of volunteers able to speak to professional and paraprofessional groups about domestic violence and Family Justice Center.
 Experience in public speaking, community involvement and/or public relations are required.

 Shelter Volunteer: Volunteers have the opportunity to work in the shelter providing a variety of services such as childcare, transportation and special outings.